harsha-0110/PPPwn-Luckfox/README.md

 ## Future Plans
 - Update the payloads page to host payloads for supported firmware.
-- Emulate a USB drive with `goldhen.bin`.
+- Emulate a USB drive with `goldhen.bin` and other payloads.

 ## Contributing